Fix It Kit Instructions

 You should have the patch on top, then the clothing layer, and the paper backing on the bottom to protect the back.

-Now press your hot iron onto the patch, holding it very still, pressing firmly.
+Press your hot iron firmly onto the patch, holding it very still.

 For cotton fabrics: steam press the patch for 30 seconds.